unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 .Add<Color>(Theme.Colors.Background.Default.Key, "#A1B2C3", "#000000")
 ```

-For use the color from the theme open the MainPage.cs and change the background of the page.
+To use the color from the theme open the MainPage.cs and change the background of the page.

 ```csharp
 public MainPage()